coze-cloud/core/README.md

         // Add the core module to the container core.Module,
         fx.Invoke(
+            // Add this, if you want to use SwaggerUI core.UseSwagger,
-            // Also add this, if you want to use GraphQL core.UseGraphQl,
+            // Also add this, if you want to use GraphQL + Playground core.UseGraphQlWithPlayground,
         ),
     ).Run()
 }